cosmicomic/computing-austen/README.md

 - Program a simple *n*-gram Markov model (try varying *n*) to produce statistically probable sentences based on the Jane Austen corpus.
   - Texts of the novel are happily available on Project Gutenberg.
 - Do more research to get a better sense of future objectives.
+  - Specifically need to do more research on the digital humanities and what sorts of things are studied and how.
   - Still have not found work that specifically seeks to emulate the prose writing of a particular author, though I have found a plethora of work on style-constrained poetry generation.
-  - Get in touch with Ted Underwood, a digital humanist, through Professor Kevin Gilmartin, and ask him questions.
+  - Kevin Gilmartin has offered to put me in touch with Ted Underwood, a digital humanist.
+I should take him up on this.

 ## Potential future objectives